 By all means pay attention to the general terms and conditions of the merchant.
 The T&Cs generally define the extent to which a merchant must provide a guarantee or assume liability and whether the customer is entitled to return or exchange items.
 The T&Cs are effective:

-- when the effectiveness of the T&Cs is indicated, for example if it is noted on the order form that the order is "subject to the general terms and conditions".
+- if the effectiveness of the T&Cs is indicated, for example if it is noted on the order form that the order is "subject to the general terms and conditions".

-In general, electronics are covered by a warranty from the producer.
-In Switzerland a warranty is normally for one year though can be longer depending on the producer and product.
+In general, electronics are covered by a statutory warranty from the producer.
+In Switzerland a warranty is normally for one year, though it can be longer depending on the producer and product.
 In a warranty case, the merchant must send the defective item to the producer or importer.

 In general, the customer must personally bring or send the item to a service centre.
 The websites of most online merchants direct customers to the producer or a service centre.
 The customer is responsible for shipping costs.
 Return costs are handled differently.
 A large television weighing 30 kilograms can cost up to 50 francs to ship in one direction.